 Another one to look out for (although not literally) is the odourless and colourless gas carbon monoxide.
 Carbon monoxide can be extremely dangerous and even life threatening.
 Large amounts can cause confusion and impaired coordination and vision, as well as unconsciousness and possibly death.
 Even in low amounts it can still cause headaches and nausea.

-Carbon monoxide can come from items that heat up like furnaces, fireplaces and heaters as it’s used to power them.
+Carbon monoxide can come from items that heat up like furnaces, fireplaces or even conservatory heaters as it’s used to power them.
 The simplest way to protect yourself from carbon monoxide is to get a carbon monoxide detector fitted in your home.
 It’ll warn you if it detects the gas, as there’s no way to notice it yourself.

 Your home can be a safe place if you make sure you’re aware of the possible noticeable or hidden dangers associated with it.
 They’re easy to protect against, especially now you know what some of them are.